tharindukumarasiri/cozy-admin/README.md

-##Cozy Administrator Pannel
+## Cozy Administrator Pannel

-Tis is the administrators pannel for the cozy mobile app please be advised tis is yet under construction follow the following steps if you want to tryout
+Tis is the administrators pannel for the cozy mobile app.
+Please be advised tis is yet under construction.
+Follow the following steps if you want to tryout

 ## Installation